Global Infrastructure

 Our investment thesis

-Source: Russell Investments.
+Source: Confidential manager, Russell Investments.
 For illustrative purposes only.
-Information as of June 2023, all figures in USD.
+Information as of June 2023.
+Internal Rate of Return (IRR) can overestimate the potential returns of a project or future investment by making the Net Present Value (NPV) equal to zero.
 The scenarios presented are an estimate of future performance based on evidence from the past on how the value of this investment varies, and/or current market conditions and are not an exact indicator.
 What you will get will vary depending on how the market performs and how long you keep the investment/product.

 Digital